 • Comments from the creditor or at the consumer’s request

 • Consumer’s statements

 Contact information for the creditor

 Recommended: What is the Average Credit Card Limit?

 The information in this section is pulled from public records and may include debt collections or bankruptcy information.

-If you have any debt collections and bankruptcy on your record, it’s important to remember that they aren’t permanent and there’s a statute of limitations that the information is on your credit report.
+If you have any debt collections and bankruptcy on your record, it’s important to remember that they won’t stay there permanently.
+The following statutes of limitations apply to different types of debt, restricting how long the information will remain on your credit report:

-• Chapter 13 bankruptcy — deleted from your credit report seven years after filing date.
+• Chapter 13 bankruptcy: Removed seven years after the filing date

-• Late payments — deleted from your credit report seven years after they occur.
+• Late payments: Removed seven years after they occur

-• Payment defaults — deleted from your credit report seven years after they occur.
+• Payment defaults: Removed seven years after they occur